-Immerse yourself in the language, ideas, and trends of data with this 2024 data analyst reading list.
+Immerse yourself in the language, ideas, and trends of data with this 2025 data analyst reading list.

-We are surrounded by data, and the amount of new data available to us is growing every day.
-So is the demand for skilled data professionals.
+You are surrounded by data, and the amount of new data available to you is growing every day.
+As a result, the demand for skilled data professionals is increasing as well.
 When you’re just taking your first steps toward a career as a data analyst, it’s key to immerse yourself in the language, ideas, and trends of data.
-Books are one way to do that.
+Good books on data analytics are one way to do that.

-• Assess whether a data analyst career would be a good fit for you
+Assess whether a data analyst career would be a good fit for you

-• Familiarize yourself with the vocabulary and concepts of data analytics
+Familiarize yourself with the vocabulary and concepts of data analytics

-• Get job advice and prepare talking points for interviews
+Get job advice and prepare talking points for interviews

-• Stay atop the latest data trends
+Stay atop the latest data trends

-• Learn new data analyst skills to launch or advance your career
+Learn new data analyst skills to launch or advance your career

 Bookmark this page now so you can revisit it during your data analytics journey.
+Continue reading to explore some helpful books for beginning your career as a data analyst.

 Best data analytics overview

-• Real-world examples of data analysis in practice
+Real-world examples of data analysis in practice

-• Case study exercises that could lead to potential portfolio pieces
+Case study exercises that could lead to potential portfolio pieces

-• Review questions to help you check your comprehension
+Review questions to help you check your comprehension

-• R and Python data mining tutorials for complete beginners
+R and Python data mining tutorials for complete beginners

-While the book was originally published in 2014, it has been updated several times since (including in 2022) to cover increasingly important topics like data privacy, big data, artificial intelligence, and data science career advice.
+While the book was originally published in 2014, it has been updated several times since (including in 2024) to cover increasingly important topics like data privacy, big data, artificial intelligence, and data science career advice.

 Best data science overview

 Reading this book provides a gentle immersion into the world of data science—perfect for someone coming from a non-technical background.
-The authors walk you through algorithms using clear language and visual explanations, so you don’t get bogged down in complex math.
+The authors walk you through algorithms using clear language and visual explanations so you don’t get bogged down in complex math.

 While this book is geared toward beginners, it also offers value to practicing data scientists.
 Use it as a refresher on communicating what you’re working on to business partners.